 - Marriage is a devolved issue in the UK with separate laws in England and Wales, Scotland, and Northern Ireland.

 - Same-sex marriage is not recognised in NI and any same-sex marriages in the jurisdiction are recognised as civil partnerships.

-- The UK government has removed themselves from any burden of action by affirming their belief that the Northern Ireland Assembly and not the Westminster Parliament should take the lead on legalisation.
+- The UK government has consistently attempted to remove themselves from any burden of action by affirming their belief that the Northern Ireland Assembly and not the Westminster Parliament should take the lead on legalisation.

 - In November 2015, a majority of MLAs voted in favour of recognising same-sex marriage, the first time it had received majority support in the Assembly, but the vote was struck down by the DUP tabling a Petition of Concern to prohibit the motion having any legal effect.

 - The subsequent collapse of the power sharing administration in Northern Ireland has led to any legislative progress stagnating, but public opinion shows support with a widely referenced poll conducted by Sky Data showing 76 per cent of people in Northern Ireland believe same-sex marriage should be legalised.